Thegrideon Software. One less reason to worry.

 DIY: Hidden Module

-You can download MS Excel example files (with hidden and visible code blocks) or create one with the following basic procedure:
+You can create MS Excel file with hidden module using the following basic procedure:

 1) Create new VBA-enabled ".xslm" Spreadsheet and add 2 modules "Module1", "Module2".